redhead/diploma-thesis/Managing_complex_business_transactions_In__.md

 #### Saga Manager

 The purpose of a saga manager is to route events to the appropriate saga instances and to manage their life cycle.
 All saga managers must implement the `SagaManager` interface.
 The `AnnotatedSagaManager` is an implementation that uses annotations on the annotated sagas to manage their life cycle and event routing.
-A list of saga types is needed to configure the manager, so it knowns what sagas it administers.
+A list of saga types is needed to configure the manager, so it knows what sagas it administers.
 Also, a saga repository must be provided to the manager.

 #### Saga Repository